More than anything else, including their stupid spending on the Green New Deal.

 And again, his policy was no different.

-Look at where we are though.
+Look at where we are, though.

-My plans for the American people, I'm offering a plan to deal with affordable housing.
+I'm offering a plan to deal with affordable housing.

 I'm offering a plan to deal with what we need to do to strengthen small businesses, which are the backbone of America's economy.